giuliachiola/super-blog-content/til/js/replace-occurencies.md

 id: T11
 ---

-If you need to remove all links occurrencies in a webpage and transform them in plain text:
+If you need to remove all links occurrencies in a webpage and return it as plain text:

 - get the page content as string